 There are a hundred and one reasons why you might want to renovate, repair and repurpose your forgotten basement.
 Whether it’s to add a chunk of change to your home’s value, to create a quiet place your parents can slip off to when the kids get too much, or space you can donate to the children in the hope all their mess will be contained below ground.
 Either way, some careful considerations will have to be made because let’s face it, they typically don’t have any windows, meaning basements are dark.

-But, they don’t have to be.
-There are some easy tricks you can use to make that drab basement bright and inviting.
-But, before you invest any money in a remodel, you want to make sure you repair any water damage to the walls (basements always seem to have water damaged walls).
-Find a company like RestorationEze to come in and fix any water issues you might have.
-Once that’s out of the way, try using some of these easy ways to brighten up a dark basement.
+But they don’t have to be.
+So, after you’ve called in restorationeze to repair the water damaged walls (basements always seem to have water damaged walls), and got everything looking shipshape and perfect, try using some of these easy ways to brighten up a dark basement.
 A little inspiration can go a long, long way.

 Shake Up Your Light Sources

 Nothing is more depressing than a single light bulb hanging in the middle of a room, slightly swaying in the draft.
 Which is why you want to try and shake things up a bit with more light sources.
 Trust me, It’s a better way to go.
 Floor standing lamps, task lights, pot lights, fairy and string lights.
 They can all help to make a space feel cozy.

 It’s the oldest interior design trick in the book.
 Mirrors reflect light.
 It’s their superpower.
 But, that’s not all.
 They can also make a space feel much bigger and much more, well, spacious.
 So, if you want to make your tiny basement seem bigger than it really is, add some mirrors to the walls.
 It doesn’t matter if you hang little ones all over a wall to create a collage or you cover an entire wall in one large one.
 Both ways will work to create that sense of space you’re looking for.